bostonopen/bostonopen.github.io/index.md

-# Boston Open Source

 Hello!
-The next Boston open source meetup will be in March:
+The next open source meetup will be in March:

 - When: Sunday, March 26, 2023 at 5pm ([Google Calendar][])
 - Where: [Hamilton Restaurant & Bar][] (in the back room), 1366 Beacon Street Brookline, MA 02446 ([Google Maps][])